kdnk/roamist/README.md

 ```

 > :warning: **All tasks pulled from Todoist should have a specific tag you set via `window.RTI.TODOIST_TAG_NAME`.**
-> **This tag is essential because this integration uses the tag to recognize which tags come from Todoist.**
+> **This tag is essential because this integration uses the tag to recognize which blocks come from Todoist.**
 > **This integration will use this tag to sync tasks between Roam Research and Todoist as well.**
 > **I recommend you don’t change it once you set this tag.**